jlp765/tlMath/README.md

 operation with a zero float value.

 ## Examples
-for more examples, view the assertions at the end of the tlMath.nim file.
+For more examples, view the assertions at the end of the tlMath.nim file.

 ```Nim
   var